 Step-9: Thereafter, you can close the Command Prompt and File Explorer if you wish to and delete the hashlnk.exe file from step 4.

 Step-10: Finally, sign out or sign in or restart the explorer process.
-By doing so, you will successfully Add Shortcuts to Win+X Power User Menu in Windows 10.
+By doing so, you will successfully Add Shortcuts to Win+X Power User Menu in Windows 11 or 10.

 Note – To remove the additional shortcuts, simply delete the shortcut from the Group1, Group2, or Group3 folder.